servicetitan/Stl.Fusion/docs/Overview.md

   actual purpose is a bit different (Tutorial explains this), but for simplicity let's call it cache here.

-Do `IReplicaService`s differ from `IComputedService`?
+Do `IReplicaService`s differ from compute services?
 Yes and no:
 * Yes, because they are automatically implemented
-* No, because they behave as any other `IComputedService` - in sense that you can "consume" the values they produce in other computed services, and all the invalidation chains will just work.
+* No, because they behave as any other compute service - in sense that you can "consume" the values they produce in other computed services, and all the invalidation chains will just work.